Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 Where the bulkhead is secured to the left side sill which is encased in

 channel iron.
-There is a concern as to the degree of wood and steel
+There is a concern as to the degree of wood and steeldeterioration along the thirty-seven-foot southern yellow pine sill and the

 channel iron.
-We won't know the extent of the deterioration until the sill and
+We won't know the extent of the deterioration until after the sill and

-channel iron is removed, separated, and inspected.
+channel iron are removed, separated, and inspected.
 PWM photo

 Restoration shop technician Ernie Eaton used a 20-ton hydraulic jack

-(on right) and the persuasive attributes of a pneumatic hammer and various
+(on the right) and the persuasive attributes of a pneumatic hammer and variouschisels to persuade the side-bearing casting bolts out of the upper bolster.

 Ernie Eaton photo